Commander Cody and His Lost Planet Airmen (album): Star-Making Machinery

 The book Star-Making Machinery: The Odyssey of an Album by Geoffrey Stokes chronicled the actual recording sessions.
 Stokes embedded himself with the band and witnessed the conflicts that took place between the musicians and producer.
 Members of the Airman were conflicted.
-They preferred their original style, but were anxious greater commercial success after years of struggle.
+They preferred their original style, but were anxious for greater commercial success after years of struggle.
 Their producer, John Boylan, a veteran deeply rooted in West Coast country-rock, was attempting to guide them toward the softer sound, which resulted in conflicts during the recording process.
 Other critics who reviewed the album at the time were far less enthused about it, as was the band itself.
-The album was far from successful.